codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 There is an error message saying that teh curernt branch feature has no upstream branch.
 When you push changes to a branch, git compares the state of the local branch with the state of the upstream branch.
 If the upstream branch does not exist, git cannot determine where to push the changes.

-The suggested command **git push --set-upstream origin feature** is used to set the current branch (feature) as the upstream branch on the remote repository (origin) and push the changes to it.
+The suggested command 'git push --set-upstream origin feature' is used to set the current branch (feature) as the upstream branch on the remote repository (origin) and push the changes to it.
 This command will create the branch on remote if it doesn't exist.

 5. Once the change has been made, you can visit the repository on GitHub and what has happened.